skypilot-org/skypilot/docs/source/getting-started/sky-computing.rst

 - `FogROS2 <https://berkeleyautomation.github.io/FogROS2/about>`_: Open-source cloud robotics platform leveraging Sky Computing via SkyPilot.
 - …and a few more in the pipeline.

-To learn more about SkyPilot, you can refer to the `SkyPilot NSDI 2023 paper
+To learn more about SkyPilot, refer to the `project announcement blog post <https://blog.skypilot.co/introducing-skypilot/>`_, or the   `SkyPilot NSDI 2023 paper
 <https://www.usenix.org/system/files/nsdi23-yang-zongheng.pdf>`_ and `talk
 <https://www.usenix.org/conference/nsdi23/presentation/yang-zongheng>`_.